• Topside of Beef

 ⭐ great taste® 2022

-Cut from the hindquarter, Topside is a fantastic example of how whole carcass butchery delivers exceptional tasting, nutrient-rich beef*, for a fraction of the price.
-Dry-aged for at least 28-days in our Himalayan salt chamber, the naturally occurring Topside flavours develop depth and the texture begins to tenderise.
+Cut from the hindquarter, Topside is a fantastic example of how whole carcass butchery can deliver exceptional, nutrient-rich beef* at an affordable price.
+Dry-aged for at least 28-days in our Himalayan salt chamber, the natural flavours of Topside are intensified, and the texture is beautifully tenderised.

-The marbling of our grass-fed beef not only boosts the flavour of topside, but helps keep it moist and succulent as its cooks.
-It's a versatile cut, so whether roasted as a whole joint, slow cooked until it’s fall-apart tender, or enjoyed as a cold cut the day after, our topside of beef is a crowd pleaser every time.
+The marbling in our grass-fed beef not only enhances the flavour of Topside but also helps keep it moist and succulent as it cooks.
+This versatile cut is perfect whether roasted as a whole joint, slow-cooked until fall-apart tender, or enjoyed as a cold cut the next day.
+Our Topside of beef is always a crowd-pleaser.

 great taste® commented: